How to sue someone in small claims court UK guide

 What is the maximum amount I can claim in small claims court UK?

 The small claims track in England and Wales handles claims up to £10,000.
 Scotland has a separate simple procedure for claims up to £5,000.
-Claims above the limit are allocated to the fast track or multi-track.

 Do I need a solicitor to sue someone in small claims court?